 Transaction Agreement

-This Transaction Agreement (this "Transaction") shall form and effectuate the proposal between Peoples Energy Resources Corp., as "Customer", and Enron North America Corp., as "Company", regarding the firm purchase and sale of Gas under the following terms and conditions.
+This Transaction Agreement (this "Transaction") shall form and effectuate the proposal between Peoples Energy Resources Corp., as "Customer", and Enron MW, L.L.C., as "Company", regarding the firm purchase and sale of Gas under the following terms and conditions.
 Company to purchase and receive ("Buyer") and Customer to sell and deliver ("Seller").
 Transaction No. ____.

-DAILY CONTRACT QUANTITY
+CONTRACT QUANTITY:

-MaxDQ: The volume scheduled by Buyer for purchase hereunder but not in excess of the volume that Seller has available up to a maximum of 20,000 MMBtu/d of Refinery Flash Gas (RFG).
-Within five (5) days after the end of a month, Customer shall notify Company of the volume of RFG requested by Company up to the MaxDQ that was sold and delivered during the preceding month.
-Within five (5) days after Company receives such notification from Customer, Company shall notify Customer of the volume of RFG purchased as “Customer Use Gas” up to the MaxDQ with the remaining volume being purchased as “Customer Resale Gas”.
+The volume scheduled by Buyer for purchase hereunder shall equal the volume that Seller makes available at the Delivery Point.
+Within five (5) days after the end of a month, Customer shall notify Company of the volume that was sold and delivered during the preceding month.
+Within five (5) days after Company receives such notification from Customer, Company shall notify Customer of the volume of RFG purchased as “ Gas Stream 1” with the remaining volume being purchased as “ Gas Stream 2”.

 DELIVERY POINT(S): Existing point of interconnection between Customer’s 8” ROG pipeline and The Peoples Gas Light and Coke Company’s Mahomet pipeline in Will County, Illinois.